rhadamez/koombea-backend/README.md

 ## Techs

-- Nodejs: The backend is and api builded with nodejs;
+- Nodejs: The backend was made with nodejs;
 - Express: as framework;
 - Typeorm: as ORM;
 - Postgres: as database;